My friend Max (short for Maxima, though if it were short for Maximus that would also be cool in a GLADIATOR way) has introduced me to Macklemore.

 Special bonus: my favorite cover of I WANT YOU TO WANT ME by Letters to Cleo.
 (This cover doesn’t have a music video.
 Somebody made one with scenes from the show CHUCK, and they did alright.
 Here you go.)

 The lyrics are way, way below, just for fun.
-Straight-forward stuff – no need to dissect or interpret these.
+Straight-forward stuff – no need to dissect or improve these.
+They’re perfect.

 I want you to want me.